-E17.3.4 East-West Road Corridor
+3.2.2 North-South Road and East-West Road Corridor

-a.
-Create the first portion of a major east-west road that supports movement though the site, from The Northern Road to Kent Road/Gipps Street.
+- a.
+Create a major north-south link road that supports movement to and from Orchard Hills South with the educational and health specialist precinct in the north. - b.
+Create a major east-west road that supports movement though the site, from The Northern Road to Kent Road.